USAnimation

 VirtualMagic Animation, Inc. (previously known as USAnimation, Inc.) was an American traditional animation studio and software development company based out of Los Angeles, California.
-The studio produced animation for television series and commercials, and provided ink and paint services to animated TV series such as The Ren and Stimpy Show and The Simpsons and films such as We're Back!
+The studio produced animation for television series and commercials, and provided ink and paint services to animated TV series such as The Ren & Stimpy Show and The Simpsons and films such as We're Back!
 A Dinosaur's Story.
 Its software division was best known for developing USAnimation, a high-end software package designed to facilitate the traditional animation process using digital technologies.

 History

 John Whitney Jr. and Gary Demos worked at Digital Productions, which was bought out by Omnibus Computer Graphics in June 1986.
 Whitney and Demos filed a complaint against Digital, Omnibus, Ramtek, and others in June, claiming that their rights as minority shareholders of DP were breached in the Omnibus sale.
 In July, they were locked out of their offices and founded Whitney/Demos Productions.
 Omnibus alleged to a court that Whitney and Demos, who were still paid under their contracts, founded a new competitor, hired at least three Omnibus employees, and used software and other property that belonged to Omnibus.
 The court temporarily ordered Whitney and Demos to return certain property to Omnibus.

 Tom McMahon from Symbolics' Graphics Division and other private investors provided funding assistance for W/D. The following year, W/D purchased the Thinking Machines Connection Machine 2, fronted by Symbolics workstations with programming done in LISP.
 W/D's first project had them work with Symbolics' Graphics Division to produce the short film Stanley and Stella: Breaking the Ice.
 Before they could collect the rest of an initial $5 million loan, much of the CG production industry collapsed because of Omnibus's failed growth plan, and investors balked.
 After W/D declared bankruptcy in June 1988, Demos formed his own research company, DemoGraFX, while Whitney stayed and took the company through bankruptcy proceedings.
 Whintey continued the company with Karl Sims as Optomystic.
 When another company was found to have a similar name, Optomystic's name was changed to Digital Animation Laboratories.